 - Always bring a printed copy of your document or presentation.

-- Visit the WRC to brainstorm and in the drafting stages: don’t wait until you complete a “final” draft.
+- Visit the WRC to brainstorm and during the drafting process: don’t wait until you consider it a “final” draft.

 - Arrive with ideas about what you want to cover during the tutorial.